Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Methodology

 It is the volume of the frustum of a comoving cone.
-Given that the average number density of the Milky-Way-like galaxy is $\sim 0.01\,\rm Mpc^{-3}$ \citep{LIGOScientific:2010nhs}, the expected number of possible host galaxies in each $\Delta V_{\rm c}$ is given by
+Given that the average number density of the Milky-Way-like galaxy is $\sim 0.01\,\rm Mpc^{-3}$ \citep{LIGOScientific:2010nhs,Chen:2016tys}, the expected number of possible host galaxies in each $\Delta V_{\rm c}$ can be roughly estimated as

 Note that the definition of possible host galaxies here is from the perspective of actual detection, and it includes the host galaxy and other candidate galaxies.
 We obtain the total number of galaxies $N_{\rm gal}$ from a Poisson distribution with its mean value $\Bar{N}_{\rm gal}$.
 The number of other candidate galaxies in $\Delta V_{\rm c}$ is $N_{\rm can}=N_{\rm gal}-1 $.
 For the mergers with $\Bar{N}_{\rm gal}< 1$, we can directly set $N_{\rm gal}=1$.
 We generate the redshift of other candidate galaxies in the same way as \ac{SBBH}s.
 In reality, galaxies are clustered on small scales rather than uniformly distributed as assumed here \citep[][]{DES:2019ccw,DES:2020nay,Nair:2018ign}.
 Clustered galaxies will provide more informative redshift distribution, improving the constraints on cosmological parameters.
 Thus we are conservative in this aspect.